mpdafa/dafa-tripla-terraform-service/NOTES.md

 **Answer :**

 I have created the terraform generator and parser service using python flask framework that able to served restful http request, along with a custom library, python-hcl2 that able to parse terrafrom (hcl file) resource blocks.
 This service will act as a backend for platform as a service that can easily used by developer to on board their resources.
 The API exposes several endpoints which are :
 - **POST /provision** : It accepts json payload/body which consist of needed field for resrouce creation which in this case, AWS S3 bucket.
-Python function will retrieved the details and rewriting the terrafom file by appending the new S3 bucket resrouce block into the file.
+Python function will retrieved the details and write terrafom blocks into a dedicated.
 - **GET /get-resource:** It reads terraform file based on the specified resrouce type, by utilzing hcl2 modules to parse the tf resoruce block into a readable dict.
 It loops through all the block to retrieve the resrouce name and the total resrouce.
 - **DELETE /destroy-resrouce** : It removes a specific resrouce block from the TF.
 The destroy_handler will read the tf file with hcl2 modules to parse the tf files, load it into a dict.
 To remove the block, It will rewrite the file by skipping the specified resrouce block and definitions in the iteration.

 Working Steps: